Going Solo In Spain!

 Ashley articulates her experience of entering into and adapting to a foreign culture very well, from the initial euphoria to the onset of culture shock and beyond.
 She'll make a great study abroad advisor because she can articulate the problems that one encounters, and the best ways of getting past them.
 We'd recommend that Ashley spend more time abroad, or plan to pursue a master's overseas to further develop her cross-cultural experience.
 We'd also suggest that she go somewhere outside of Western Europe in order to expose herself to a new region of the world -- perhaps South Asia or South America.
 The more programs she participates in, and the more regions of the world she becomes familiar with, the better advice she'll be able to give as a student advisor.
 Ashley could also consider teaching English abroad as a means of building experience in a foreign culture, while earning money and developing skills dealing with students, parents and the school environment.
 With every trip she takes abroad, Ashley should also take note of the cultural differences she encounters, and how they relate to North American norms.
 Being able to compare cultures and describe their various traits and differences is an extremely valuable and sought-after skill, especially for someone in an internationally-oriented position.

-- Reading all five articles in The North American Identity section will help you start to think about North American workplace culture in an international context.
+- Reading all five articles in [chapter:21] section will help you start to think about North American workplace culture in an international context.